GFW PTSD Home | Site Map | Site Search

 length: 2:28

-NEW: Overcoming silence and forming a healing community.
+Overcoming silence and forming a healing community.

 Frank Ochberg says finding a healing community can be of tremendous help to trauma survivors.Trauma survivors can meet and confirm forms of emotional pain and forms of separation from friends and families.